quadratichq/quadratic/README.md

 ## ![quadratic icon small](https://user-images.githubusercontent.com/3479421/162039117-02f85f2c-e382-4ed8-ac39-64efab17a144.svg) **_The infinite spreadsheet, with Python, SQL, and AI_**

 Modern multiplayer spreadsheet with Python, AI, and SQL built-in.

-Built with Rust + WASM + WebGL to run seamlessly at 60 fps in the browser.
+Built with Rust + WASM + WebGL to run seamlessly at 60+ FPS in the browser.

 Get from data to insight more effectively as a team.